 Teachers will return to standard grading practices as outlined in our board policy.
 Teachers will assess student work each week and will use student work and assessments to determine report card grades.
 Report card grades will be given for academic achievement, effort, and skills for success.
 Report cards will be completed at the end of each trimester for TK-6.
-For middle school, report cards will be completed at the end of each semester.
+For middle school, report cards will be completed at the end of each trimester for TK-6.